erdgnimt/erdgnimt/README.md

 ### Hi There 👋
 <h4 align="left">I'm Ümit Erdoğan.
-I am a jr software developer who has been interested in software for over 1 years.
+I am a Jr.Software Developer who has been interested in software for over 1 years.
 Below you can find some small information about me</h4>

 <h3 align="left">Connect with me:</h3>
 <p align="left">